 Medical cannabis program history

 On November 6, 2018, 53% of Utah voters approved Proposal 2 — the Medical Cannabis Act — representing a major victory for medical marijuana advocates who fought for years to establish a compassionate program.

 MPP is proud to have supported the Utah Patients Coalition (the campaign behind the measure) in a number of important ways, including helping the campaign organize the signature petition drive, draft the initiative, and fundraise.

-Prior to the election, leaders from the Utah Patients Coalition, MPP, the Church of Latter Day Saints, and the Utah Legislature negotiated a medical cannabis compromise proposal to establish a functional medical cannabis program, but with more restrictions than Proposal 2.
+Prior to the election, leaders from the Utah Patients Coalition, MPP, our allies at the Libertas Institute, the Church of Latter Day Saints, and the Utah Legislature negotiated a medical cannabis compromise proposal to establish a functional medical cannabis program, but with more restrictions than Proposal 2.
 Before the election, all parties agreed to support the plan, regardless of the outcome of Proposal 2.

 Given that Utah law permits the state legislature to amend voter initiatives with a simple majority vote, medical marijuana advocates and leaders of the Prop.
 2 campaign believed the best way to ensure the implementation of a medical cannabis law was to support this compromise.

 Some revisions have been enacted since then.
 In 2019, Gov. Gary Herbert (R) signed SB 161 to make a number of modifications to the state’s medical cannabis program, such as prohibiting discrimination against medical cannabis patients in family court matters.
 On February 28, 2020, Gov. Herbert (R) signed SB 121, which makes more changes, including:

 • allowing flower to be dispensed in child-proof bottles, not just blister packs;